 Yogi Bhajan came to the West during the cultural upheaval of the 1960’s and 1970’s.
 He was the first master of Kundalini Yoga to ever teach this ancient yogic science openly and freely to everyone.
 In addition to being a Kundalini Yoga master, he was also a Sikh.
-In his teachings, he often intermingled the science of Kundalini Yoga with stories from Sikh history.
+In his teachings, he often illustrated the concepts of Kundalini Yoga with stories from Sikh history.
 In addition, he would explain Sikh Dharma through a deep yogic perspective.

 You may also be interested in:

-- Guru Nanak: Awakened Sensory Human:
+- Guru Nanak: Awakened Sensory Human

-- The 5 Stages of Life:
+- The 5 Stages of Life

-- Guru Nanak and the Flying Carpet: A Sikhnet Audio Story for Kids:
+- Guru Nanak and the Flying Carpet: A Sikhnet Audio Story for Kids

 - 1 of 3